 DAILY MIRROR (1 Jun 1974) "Is there a comic in the house?" p.9

-A picture of Marvel's character the Hulk and a front cover of an American Spider-man comic introduce a very short piece on comics, quoting:
+A picture of Marvel's character the Hulk and a front cover of the British version of Spider-man comic introduce a very short piece on comics, quoting:

 "...The first big change in style came when the Eagle was published.
 It featured spacemen and drawing which broke out of the lines of boxes.
 The man who drew it, Frank Bellamy, now illustrates the Mirror's Garth.
 Comics are now so popular in this country that one firm has started to issue American-style comics, featuring weird heroes like The Incredible Hulk and Spider-Man"